barbeque/pc98-disk-tools/README.md

 Nowadays, the FlashFloppy firmware supports HDM images, so this code is primarily useful as a reference.

+## Getting Started
+Download this repository using the "Download ZIP" option under the Code menu at the top of the page, then unzip the zip.
+Make sure you have Python 3 installed.

 ## The tools
 ### `is_fdi.py`
 Has a bunch of best-guess heuristics about whether or not a random image actually _is_ in the FDI format.
 I ran across a few that were just raw images renamed to .FDI, and so had nonsense headers or the wrong size.